LukeOzsanlav/GWfGMetapopDemography/README.md

 # Code for 'Differing drivers of decline within a metapopulation has implications for future conservation'

-This repository holds the code for a publication that is it be submitted to *Journal of Animal Ecology* entitled; 'Differing drivers of reproductive output within metapopulations has conservation implications'
+This repository holds the code for a publication that is submitted to *Ecology and Evolution* entitled; 'Differing drivers of reproductive output within metapopulations has conservation implications'

 ## _Authors_: